Nonprofit 501(c)(3) articles of incorporation sample

 Acknowledgment of consent to appointment as registered agent

-I, (name), agree to be the registered agent for (Nam of the corporation) as appointed herein.
+I, (name), agree to be the registered agent for [Name of the Nonprofit Organization or Corporation] as appointed herein.

 Registered Agent ____________________